pH for mushroom substrate. Adding lime to the substrate

 lime paste

-When pasteurizing the substrate in the tunnel, a solution of lime or soda ash is poured in equal portions when soaking straw or sunflower husks.
+• For pasteurization in a tunnel or steam chamber, add lime or soda ash solution in equal portions while soaking straw or sunflower husks.

 Which lime is better to alkalize the oyster mushroom substrate

-Quicklime (such as in the photo at the top of the article) must be of good quality so that after diluting it in water, all the pebbles will dissolve.
-Such lime is called fatty (at least, that's what it is called in my country) - it does not contain insoluble impurities.
+Quicklime (like the one in the photo at the top of the article) must be high quality, meaning that when dissolved in water, it should not leave any undissolved pebbles.
+This type of lime is often called “fat lime” (at least, that's what it's called in my country), meaning it does not contain insoluble impurities.

 lime quality for oyster mushroom substrate